Modularity of generating series of divisors on unitary Shimura varieties II: arithmetic applications: Further results on the convolution -function

 \section{Further results on the convolution $L$-function}

-In this section we express the convolution $L$-function \eqref{eq:defl} associated to the vector valued cusp form $\tilde g$ in terms of the analogous $L$-function associated to the scalar valued cusp form $g\in S_n(\Gamma_0(D),\chi_\kk^n)$.
-This is possible when $g$ is a new eigenform.
+In this section we specialize to the case where $g\in S_n(\Gamma_0(D),\chi_\kk^n)$ is a new eigenform, and express the convolution $L$-function \eqref{eq:defl} associated to the vector valued cusp form $\tilde g$ in terms of the usual $L$-function associated to $g$.

+This allows us, in Theorem \ref{maintheo2} below, to rewrite Theorem \ref{Theorem A} of the introduction in a way that avoids vector-valued modular forms.
+When $n$ is even, it also allows us to formulate a version of Theorem \ref{Theorem A} in which the $L$-function has an Euler product.